MSFT-MarcoEs/SC-200-New-Lab/Instructions/LP3-Defender for Cloud.md

 1. Notice the number of alerts generated for today, it should show at least 77 alerts of different severities. **Hint:** You might need to refresh the Edge browser to see them.

-1. Go to the right pane and read about the *Most prevalent security alerts* and *Most attacked resources*
+1. Go to the right pane and read about the *Most prevalent security alerts* and *Most attacked resources*.

 # End of lab